 The program calculates, logs and reports in real-time the external loads, stability, heel, trim and draft for any floating structure.
 The vertical alignment of the barge or vessel relative to the quay is calculated and presented.

 For float-over operations, the LMU loads are calculated.

-For salvage operations, the grounding force is calculated and the variations in grounding force due to tide, ballasting or pulling.
-With this information the required parbuckling force can be calculated at any time.
+For salvage operations, the grounding force is calculated, and the variations in grounding force are due to tide, ballasting or pulling.
+With this information, the required parbuckling force can be calculated anytime.

-All information is shown on a windows computer screen.
-The most important information is provided in a large font size on a personalized separate window.
+All information is shown on a Windows computer screen.
+The essential information is in large font size on a separate personalized window.

-At regular time steps, the data is logged to an excel file to allow for evaluation after completion of the operation.
+At regular time steps, the data is logged to an Excel file to allow for evaluation after the operation’s completion.